practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 _$ ruby --jit ./random_streams_for_perf_stats.rb_  | 345 milliseconds | net test on 2026-02-10
 _$ ruby --yjit ./random_streams_for_perf_stats.rb_ | _ruby: warning: Ruby was built without YJIT support.
 You may need to install rustc to build Ruby with YJIT._ | confirmed on 2026-02-10

-So, when repeating these tests on 2026-02-10, I noticed that the _--jit_ and _--mjit_ results are substantially higher then running the Ruby program without these switches (or with _--yjit_ which doesn't have an effect in my Ruby installation).
+When repeating these tests on 2026-02-10, I noticed that the _--jit_ and _--mjit_ results are substantially higher than running the Ruby program without these switches (or with switch _--yjit_ on, which doesn't have an effect in my Ruby installation).
 I could repeat these results in another Ubuntu 24 LTS system.